NBTSolutions/Leaflet.VectorTiles/README.md

 ### `L.VectorTiles`

-This library is primarily a class `L.VectorTiles`.
+This extension is primarily a class `L.VectorTiles`.
 It extends `L.GridLayer`.

 #### `createTiles()`

 Classes that extend `L.GridLayer` must override the `createTiles` method.

 The `createTiles` method in `L.VectorTiles` is called per tile.
-It:
+It does the following:
-- Fetches the data for that tile from the tile service
+- Fetch the data for that tile from the tile service
 - Create the data structure that represents each tile (`this._vectorTiles`)
 - Index all features in the tile
 - Render all features in the tile